g3un/learn-rust/the_book/README.md

 ### Shadowing

 You can declare a new variable with the same name as a previous variable.
-We can shadow a varaible by using the same variable's name and repeating the use of the `let`.
+We can shadow a variable by using the same variable's name and repeating the use of the `let`.

 ```rust
     let x = 5;